Paranoid Earthling: Origins

 Moreover, Paranoid Earthling performed at the 2012 Sound Central Festival held in Kabul, Afghanistan, becoming the only rock band from Sri Lanka to perform there.

 In 2016 the band was invited to perform at ‘Nations for Peace’ held in Gurgaon India, which brought seven bands from six South Asian countries to reiterate the importance of maintaining regional peace.

 Paranoid Earthling has released many EPs following the release of their debut EP titled ‘Rock N Roll is My Anarchy’ in 2005.
-Their video ‘Bringing Down the Sun’ released for the International World Peace Day amidst the Civil War in 2008 was premiered on local TV and was nominated for the State Media Awards.
+Their video ‘Bringing Down the Sun’ released for International World Peace Day amidst the Civil War in 2008 was premiered on local TV and was nominated for the State Media Awards.

 The Logo

-The band's logo was created by Mirshad Buckman and depicts of an earthling emerging from two merged mohawk heads.
+Mirshad Buckman created the band's logo which depicts an earthling emerging from two punk heads.
+It is registered as a trade mark (registration No. 168884) in Sri Lanka under sections 103 and 104 of the Intellectual Property Act No: 36 of 2003.